 Portugal Cooking Vacation: Visiting Lisbon

-As one of the oldest cities in all of Europe – second only to Athens – Lisbon is a treasure trove of history, architecture, and World Heritage monuments.
-While it’s a smaller city, it also has plenty of authentic charm and variety among its narrow cobblestone streets and different neighborhoods, and beautiful waterfront where the Tagus River and estuary (Tejo in Portuguese, pronounced “tay-zhu”) meets the Atlantic.
+As one of the oldest cities in all of Europe, Lisbon is a treasure trove of history, architecture, and World Heritage monuments.
+A bustling, vibrant city, it also has plenty of authentic charm and variety among its narrow cobblestone streets and different neighborhoods, and beautiful waterfront where the Tagus River and estuary (Tejo in Portuguese, pronounced “tay-zhu”) meets the Atlantic.

-In addition to its vast history, Lisbon is also known for its Fado music traditions, a subtropical climate, and delicious gastronomical delights, such as olive oils, cured and smoked meats, and bakery treats.
-Port wine, too, is popular here, as is Lisbon’s sweet cherry liquor.
+In addition to its vast history, Lisbon is also known for its Fado music traditions, a subtropical climate, and delicious gastronomical delights, such as olive oils, cured and smoked meats, bakery treats, and seafood.
+Port wine, too, is popular here.

 Whether you’re taking our Lisbon Food Tour, our Lisbon and the Algarve culinary vacation, or one of our other Portugal cooking vacations, such as Delectable Portugal or Flavors of Portugal, Lisbon is a place you have to visit.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.